Can supplements boost your immune system for a fitter and healthier body?

 Copper helps protect and fuel immune cells and can be found bread, wholegrain breakfast cereals, rice, quinoa, meat, fish and shellfish, pulses, avocado, dried fruit, nuts and seeds.

 A vitamin D deficiency is associated with a reduced immune response, and because our main source of this vitamin is from our skin’s exposure to sunlight, there’s a good chance many of us have sub-optimal levels.
 It is found in only a small number of foods, mainly oily fish, eggs and fortified bread and breakfast cereals, so taking a daily vitamin D supplement can be a smart move.
-It’s a fat-soluble nutrient, so your body can better absorb it when it’s taken with some dietary fats, such as eggs, avocado or whole milk.
+It’s a fat-soluble nutrient, so your body can better absorb it when it’s taken with some high-quality dietary fats, such as eggs, avocado or whole milk.

 Folate plays an important role in producing new immune cells and is found in green vegetables, pulses, oranges, berries, nuts and seeds, cheese, bread and fortified cereals.

 Iron helps maintain the good health of immune cells, and many foods contain this important nutrient.
-It’s worth noting that heme-iron, which comes from meat sources such as offal, red meat and fish, is more easily absorbed than non-heme iron, which is found in plant-based sources.
+It’s worth noting that heme-iron, which comes from meat sources such as offal, high-protein red meat and fish, is more easily absorbed than non-heme iron, which is found in plant-based sources.
 Fortified foods are another good source.